RocketPy-Team/RocketPy/docs/user/airbrakes.rst

 Setting Up The Simulation
 -------------------------

-First, lets define everythin we need for the simulation up to the rocket:
+First, lets define everything we need for the simulation up to the rocket:

 .. jupyter-execute::